mvonballmo/CSharpHandbook/usage.md

 #### Abstract Classes

 * Define constructors for abstract classes as `protected`.
 * Consider providing a partial implementation of an abstract class that handles some of the abstraction in a standard way; implementors can use this class as a base and avoid having to repeat code in their own implementations.
-Such classes should use the “Base” suffix.

 #### Static Classes

-* Do not mark a class as static if it has instance members.
 * Use static classes only for extension methods _or_ constants.
 * Group functionality into logical static classes.

-#### Sealed Classes & Methods

-* Do not declare protected or virtual members on sealed classes
-* Avoid sealing classes unless there is a very good reason for doing so (e.g. to improve reflection performance).
-* Consider sealing only selected members instead of sealing an entire class.
-* Consider sealing members that you have overridden if you don’t want descendants to avoid your implementation.

 #### Inner Classes